Weerie/AI-box/README.md

 Contribution and feedback are handled via Discord: COMING SOON

 ## License
-Proprietary / All Rights Reserved.
+All Rights Reserved

-No modification or redistribution rights are granted without explicit written permission.
+This repository and its contents are proprietary.
+No part of this repository may be copied, modified, distributed, sublicensed, or used in derivative works without prior written permission from the copyright holder.